mikejsavage/ggformat/README.md

 sprintf and quite a bit faster than tinyformat.
 Runtime performance is not important, but ggformat shouldn't be much slower than sprintf.

-`ggformat` does not allocate memory. `ggprint_to_file` and `ggprint` will allocate for strings larger than 4k.
-Currently they call malloc/free but that's very easy to change if you'd rather use your own allocators.

-ggformat is somewhat strict about validating format strings and aborts when it does find an error.
-You should not pass user defined strings as format strings, and I believe it's more helpful to fail hard on programmer typos.
-If you don't like that then it's easy enough to change.

 In general ggformat is short enough that you can easily modify it to fit your needs, and will be updated infrequently enough that doing so isn't a huge pain.
+For example, it's very easy to replace malloc/free with your own allocators, and if you don't like aborting on errors it's pretty easy to change that too.